sseiber/lva-gateway/docs/Tutorials/Create a Linux VM with IoT Edge.md

         registration_id: "{registration_id}"
         symmetric_key: "{symmetric_key}"
     ```

-    > [!TIP]
-    > In the editor, ensure you don't leave a space before the word provisioning.

     - `registration_id` is the same as the Device ID.
     - `scope_id` is the scope from Azure IoT Central device connection.